eric-rosen/LeArmKinematics/README.md

 # TODO
 - put actual configuration for `FORWARD_GRAB_CONFIGURATION`
-- actually get correct measurements for the LeArm
+- make the prints for interactive visualizer be the current joint config